kwf612/MGARCH_MVP/README.md

 Our project is titled **An evaluation of the economic performance of the multivariate Dynamic Conditional Eigenvalue GARCH model compared with existing GARCH models**.
 Results for out Master thesis in economics from the university of Copenhagen.
 This repository contains the algorithm for the Dynamic Conditional Eigenvalue GARCH model (λ-MGARCH) introduced in Hetland et al. (2022 JoE).

 If one is interested in running all the results manually, the files should be run in the following order: Descriptive_Analysis.R, Python file, R file.
-OBS. also change the the working directory.
 **Estimated run time:** 10 hours.

+**OBS.** To run the files, you would need to change the the working directory, and make other minor changes in the files.

 **Dependencies:** Apart from a standard Anaconda Python 3 and R installation, the project requires multiple other installations, these can be found at the top of every script.